The Banana-Man stands out in the Kyle Field crowd. Photo by Meredith Seaver.

 “There’ve been a lot of games where I’ve been extremely hot, especially in baseball, and the big suit sucked a lot,” he said.
 “But it’s so heartwarming to see people care.
 One of the reasons why I still do it is [that] people still come up to me.
 Building relationships is really important.”

-Bush attended the final game of the 2024 College World Series championship in Omaha, Nebraska, this summer, where temperatures exceeded 100 degrees.
-Bush’s step-grandfather made the trip possible.
-So despite the heat, Bush embraced the opportunity.
+Bush attended the final game of the 2024 College World Series championship in Omaha, Nebraska, this summer, where temperatures exceeded 100 degrees Fahrenheit.
+Bush’s step-grandfather made the trip possible, so, despite the heat, Bush embraced the opportunity.

 “I ended up going somewhere out of state that I've never thought about going,” he said. “[I] had a lot of fun with friends, going to bars, meeting new people, just enjoying the game, all because of the banana suit.”